neoslashnet/new-astro-blog/src/content/blog/respond-to-alerts.md

 ---
 title: "Responding to Events in the Cloud"
 pubDate: 2024-02-08
-intro: A framework for responding to alerts in the cloud
+intro: A framework for responding to alerts in the cloud.
 author: dg
 tag: Cybersecurity, Cloud
 image: ../../assets/alertdash.jpg